webmachinelearning/webnn-samples/README.md

 ## Repository Structure
 This repository hosts a wide range of samples and examples that showcase different use cases and functionalities of WebNN.
 Here's an overview of the directory structure:

-* [/face_recognition](https://github.com/webmachinelearning/webnn-samples/tree/master/face_recognition): This directory contains examples of SSD MobileNet V2 Face and Face Landmark (SimpleCNN) model implementation.
+* [Face recognition](/face_recognition): This directory contains examples of SSD MobileNet V2 Face and Face Landmark (SimpleCNN) model implementation.
-* [/facial_landmark_detection](https://github.com/webmachinelearning/webnn-samples/tree/master/facial_landmark_detection): This directory contains examples of SSD MobileNet V2 Face and Face Landmark (SimpleCNN) model implementation.
+* [Facial landmark detection](/facial_landmark_detection): This directory contains examples of SSD MobileNet V2 Face and Face Landmark (SimpleCNN) model implementation.
-* [/image-classification](https://github.com/webmachinelearning/webnn-samples/tree/master/image_classification): This directory contains examples demonstrating image classification using pre-trained models with WebNN.
+* [Image classification](/image_classification): This directory contains examples demonstrating image classification using pre-trained models with WebNN.
-* [/lenet](https://github.com/webmachinelearning/webnn-samples/tree/master/lenet): This example showcases the LeNet-based handwritten digits classification by WebNN API.
+* [LeNet](/lenet): This example showcases the LeNet-based handwritten digits classification by WebNN API.
-* [/nsnet2](https://github.com/webmachinelearning/webnn-samples/tree/master/nsnet2): This example shows how to implement the NSNet2 baseline implementation of a deep learning-based noise suppression model.
+* [NSNet2](/nsnet2): This example shows how to implement the NSNet2 baseline implementation of a deep learning-based noise suppression model.
-* [/object-detection](https://github.com/webmachinelearning/webnn-samples/tree/master/object_detection): Samples showcasing object detection tasks using WebNN with pre-trained models.
+* [Object detection](/object_detection): Samples showcasing object detection tasks using WebNN with pre-trained models.
-* [/rnnoise](https://github.com/webmachinelearning/webnn-samples/tree/master/rnnoise): This example shows the RNNoise baseline implementation of a deep learning-based noise suppression model.
+* [RNNoise](/rnnoise): This example shows the RNNoise baseline implementation of a deep learning-based noise suppression model.
-* [/selfie_segmentation](https://github.com/webmachinelearning/webnn-samples/tree/master/selfie_segmentation): This example demonstrates the MediaPipe Selfie Segmentation using the TFLite Web XNNPACK delegate and WebNN delegate, built by tflite-support.
+* [Selfie segmentation](/selfie_segmentation): This example demonstrates the MediaPipe Selfie Segmentation using the TFLite Web XNNPACK delegate and WebNN delegate, built by tflite-support.
-* [/semantic_segmentation](https://github.com/webmachinelearning/webnn-samples/tree/master/semantic_segmentation): This directory contains examples of how to implement the DeepLab V3 MobileNet V2, from TFLite models.
+* [Semantic segmentation](/semantic_segmentation): This directory contains examples of implementing the DeepLab V3 MobileNet V2, from TFLite models.
-* [/style-transfer](https://github.com/webmachinelearning/webnn-samples/tree/master/style_transfer): Explore examples that highlight the artistic possibilities of WebNN by applying style-transfer techniques to images.
+* [Style transfer](/style_transfer): Explore examples highlighting the artistic possibilities of WebNN by applying style-transfer techniques to images.

+## Requirements
+You will require a compatible browser that supports Web Neural Network API (WebNN) to run the samples in this repository.
+Currently, Chrome and Edge browsers provide support for WebNN.

 ## Getting Started
 To get started, follow these steps: